-3) Model it and save the result (report DC or report SS) (to learn how to model the dispersion according to the modal dispersion curve or the FVS approach see the rest of this manual): your model will be saved in a subfolder named after the shot you are considering.
+Details about the forward model procedures (according to the modal dispersion curves or the FVS approaches) are reported later on in this manual as well as in some video tutorials in our YouTube channel.
+It is just about personally modifying the thickness and VS values and compute the dispersion curve or the FVS till we reach a satisfactory agreement with the data.
+When you are satisfied, you can click on the "report DC" or "report FVS" button and your model will be saved in a subfolder named after the shot you are considering.
 If, for instance, you are analyzing the shot#30, your modelling will be saved in a subfolder named "reportDC30" in case you are considering the modal dispersion curves of "reportSS30" in case you are working according to the FVS approach.

-Now we are ready to analyze the next shot.
+Once we have finished our inversion (or modelling) we are ready to analyze the next shot.